scionproto/scion/go/tools/scion-pki/README.md

             ...
         ...
 ```
 Thus, the first step is to generate the appropriate directory structure.
-Lets assume for this
+Let's assume for this
 example that `<root>` is the current directory, i.e., `.`.

 `mkdir -p ISD1/AS{1,2,3,11,12,13}`